List Constructor

 In lists, you can include the dynamic properties component.

-Include it using the onDynprops(dynpropsObject) method, where the parameter is the object of the dynamic properties component.
 The button to manage the dynamic properties of a record appears in the "Action" column.